-As exhilarating it is to be getting married to the person you love, the years to come are going to be less so; because it is so much more than you expect it to be.
-There are going to be good times and the tough times but how you deal with your marriage depends on the marriage lessons you learn in the first year of marriage.
+The feeling of getting married to your SO is quite exhilarating.
+However, the years to come are going to be less so; because it is so much more than you expect it to be.
+There are going to be good times and tough times but how you deal with your marriage depends on the marriage lessons you learn in the first year of marriage.

-So, here are a few marriage lessons I learnt in my first year of marriage that lets us navigate through this river of love:
+So, here are a few marriage lessons I learned in my first year of marriage that lets us navigate through this river of love:

 1. Love will not get you through everything